raspishake/raspshake-nodeRED-examples/README.md

 Visit https://nodered.org/

-# How to interface with the Raspberry Shake via Node-RED's udp input
+# How to interface with the Raspberry Shake via Node-RED's UDP input

 See: https://manual.raspberryshake.org/udp.html